l0rd/blog-files/docker-vagrant/setting_up_a_development_environment_using_docker_and_vagrant.md

 ## Haven't you said identical?
 How to customize the Docker host

 On platforms that don't support containers, by default Vagrant spins up a Tiny Core Linux (boot2docker) Docker host.
-If our CI, staging or production environment don't run boot2docker (hopefully) we have a gap between our environments and, as a consequece, virtually a breach.
+If our CI, staging or production environment don't run boot2docker (hopefully) we have a gap between our environments.
+That is virtually a breach.
+Let's try to fix it.

 ![Different Docker hosts on different environments: virtually a breach](images/diagr2.png)

-Luckily we are not stucked with boot2docker and TCL.
-As seen in the previous section, one of Vagrant main conveniences is that it let us specify a custom Docker host.
+As seen above, one of Vagrant main conveniences is that it let us specify a custom Docker host.
+In other words, we are not stucked with boot2docker and TCL.

+### Docker host VM Vagrantfile

-To achieve that we need a new Vagrantfile.
-The following one is based on Ubuntu Server 14.04 LTS as :
+We will use a new Vagrantfile to define the Docker host VM.
+The following one is based on Ubuntu Server 14.04 LTS:

     Vagrant.configure("2") do |config|